trevorld/piecepack/README.rst

 ``piecepackr`` is an R_ package designed to make configurable board game graphics.
-It can be used with the grid_, rayrender_, and rgl_ graphics packages to make board game diagrams, board game animations, and custom `Print & Play layouts`_.
+It can be used with the grid_, rayrender_, rayvertex_, and rgl_ graphics packages to make board game diagrams, board game animations, and custom `Print & Play layouts`_.
 By default it is configured to make piecepack_ game diagrams, animations, and "Print & Play" layouts but can be configured to make graphics for other board game systems as well.

 Built-in Game Systems
 ---------------------